 That’s why, instead of doing a countdown, I list my favorite parks first.
 You’ll have to read all the way through to find out which park I think is the worst I’ve ever visited.

-Check out the list, and let me know what you think!
+Check out the list for the 2023 season below, and let me know what you think!
 Leave a comment below or drop me a line at email@example.com.

 1. Oracle Park

 In ballparks, just as in most types of property, you can’t beat waterfront views.
-Oracle Park has been known by several names over the years, but the San Francisco Giants’ home has been my favorite ever since I first visited in 2002.
+Oracle Park has been known by several names over the years, but the San Francisco Giants’ home has gotten my vote for best MLB ballpark ever since I first visited in 2002.
 From the views of San Francisco Bay to some of the best food selection in MLB, I think it’s an experience that can’t be beat.